 - Your connections can endorse you for the skills you have selected.

 - You can rearrange the order of the skills whenever you’d like.

 A recommendation is written by a LinkedIn member to recognize or praise a colleague, business partner or student.
 Viewers of your profile often view the recommendations you've received on your profile to see what others think about you and your work.

 Recommendations are critical to your LinkedIn profile because they offer social proof (a fascinating topic – but one for another blog article).

 Ask for recommendations from past or present colleagues, managers, clients, etc. If you are a student or recent grad, ask for recommendations from your professors, supervisors, mentors and your peers.Including volunteer experiences is another way to tell your story and promote your professional brand.
 Your LinkedIn profile is what “humanizes” you to others online, and this section is another opportunity share more of yourself on LinkedIn.

 - If you are just starting off in your career, this section is a good spot to share the activities and skills you’ve picked up outside of a paid job.

 - Including volunteer experiences also can be an excellent conversation starter during job interviews.
 I have had my experiences brought up during job interviews and it has helped me build rapport with my interviewer.

-Use this checklist to enhance your LinkedIn profile for potential employers.
+Click here to download our printable LinkedIn Profile Optimization Checklist to enhance your profile for potential employers.
 Whether you're actively or passively looking for a job, it's important to optimize your professional brand on LinkedIn and keep it up to date.
 You never know who is looking.

 A mentor and former boss once told me: “No one will ever care about your career as much as you do.”
 I have taken that to heart and encourage you to do the same.
 Stand out from the crowd.
 Invest in yourself and ensure your brand shines online.